 The Toy Army of Salvation

 When Ferris was a child, her parents didn’t have money for expensive toys.
 The neighborhood Salvation Army store had a large bin of cooking utensils, doll parts, and other odd bits for 10 cents apiece.
 She would buy these parts and construct her own toys, which she still enjoys doing.
-For this exhibit, she created a story about the toys and Karen interacting with them.

 Artist Talk and Reception (8/15) and Sketch Night (8/6)